*Please note that module information is indicative and is subject to change for future academic years.

-- A basic understanding of the science underlying nuclear and biological weapons
+- A foundational understanding of the key scientific principles underlying nuclear, chemical and biological weapons

-- An understanding of the relevance of the science to key policy problems
+- An understanding of the relevance of the science and technology to key policy problems

 - Critically engaged with the key concepts and theories used in security studies and applied those concepts and theories to an analysis of biological and nuclear weapons